Kati Mohr (she | they)

 Why Makoto?

-Makoto is Japanese and means, depending on how it is written: truth, sincerity, faithfulness, integrity, honesty, reality, fact, devotion.
-I align my name with what I believe in, which gives me a lot of joy.
-In a way, it’s like I’ve found the door to my home, to myself.
-And did you know that Makoto is a unisex name?
-That makes me even happier!
+‘Makoto’ is Japanese and, depending on how it’s written, means truth, sincerity, faithfulness, integrity, honesty, reality, fact or devotion.
+This name resonates with what matters to me most and what I believe in, and that brings me great joy.
+In a way, it’s as if I’ve found the door to my home, to myself.